brendanpshea/database_sql/index.md

 ---

 ## For Students
-Each chapter is structured as a self-contained, story-driven learning experience set in familiar pop-culture universes (like exploring database models through *Star Trek*, tracking inventory for *Mario Bros Plumbing*, or managing security at *Gotham City Bank*).
+Each chapter is structured as a self-contained, story-driven learning experience set in familiar pop-culture universes (including *Star Trek*, *Mario Bros*, *Gotham City*, *Pokémon*, and *Emerald City Clinic*).
 You can read each chapter in your browser or launch it directly in **Google Colab** with a single click.

 There are no complex software installations, version mismatches, or setup hurdles—you can start writing and running SQL immediately.
+Interactive, **auto-graded quizzes are built directly into the notebooks**, giving you instant feedback on your SQL query writing and schema design skills as you read and practice.

 ## For Instructors
 This curriculum is closely aligned with the **CompTIA DataSys+ (DS0-002)** certification exam, covering core database foundations, design, deployment, security, and integration.
 It provides a complete, zero-setup, active-learning framework featuring built-in, autograded quizzes and game-based review sets.
+Every single chapter features a unique pop-culture case study that helps make abstract database and SQL concepts approachable and memorable.
 As an **Open Educational Resource (OER)**, it is freely shareable, adaptable, and optimized for digital publishing.

 <div class="home-hero__support" style="margin-top: 1.5rem; padding: 1.2rem; border-left: 4px solid var(--db-accent); background-color: var(--db-paper); border-radius: 0 12px 12px 0; font-size: 0.95rem; line-height: 1.6; color: var(--db-ink-soft);">
   Development of this textbook was made possible by generous grant funding from the <strong>Minnesota State (MinnState)</strong> system and <strong>Rochester Community and Technical College (RCTC)</strong>, as part of their ongoing commitment to high-quality, zero-cost learning resources for students.